On the 6th of December, the European country celebrates its independence in style

 A little bit of history

-The Nordic territory of Finland passed from the hands of the Kingdom of Sweden into the hands of the Russian regime.
+The Nordic territory of Finland passed from the hands of the Kingdom of Sweden IGNORE INTO the hands of the Russian regime.
 Halfway between Western European culture and the strong Russian tradition, the Finnish people developed their own culture enriched also by their Nordic and indigenous ancestors.
 Not surprisingly, in today's Finland one of the most traditional European indigenous natives, known as the Sami, are still around.

 While the idea of independence among the inhabitants of the Grand Duchy of Finland began to develop a few years earlier, the Russian Revolutions of February and November were the ones that allowed the Finnish people to declare themselves independent during the fall of the Tsarist Regime in 1917.
 The support of the Russian people was fundamental because it was the first nation to recognize the existence of Finland as a country on January 4th, 1918.

 Months after the Declaration of Independence, a civil war between two factions that sought power broke out in this Nordic territory: the 'Red Guard' supported by the Soviets and the 'White Guard' supported by the German Empire.
 From this civil war was born the republic as a political model that has lived on under a highly socialist system, famous for its social protection and excellent results in education.